beeware/toga/web/README.rst

 A backend for the `Toga widget toolkit`_ on web platforms.

+This package isn't much use by itself; it needs to be combined with `the core Toga library`_.

 For more details, see the `Toga project on Github`_.

 .. _Toga widget toolkit: https://beeware.org/toga